 - Bookmark the Login page: safetymeetingoutlines.com/account.

 - Find your password and log in before you need a different Safety Meeting—if you run into problems, call our office for help.

 - Start seeing the Online Library as another safety resource.

 Occasionally when you review the Meetings we’ve sent for the upcoming month, you may find that one title just doesn’t apply to your crew and the work they are doing now—we get that and we’ve got your back!
 Remember that you have unlimited access to the Online Library during your subscription.

-Above, we said we could help you find great place to keep your notes.
+We said we could help you find a great place to keep your notes.
 As it happens, Safety Meeting Outlines publishes excellent Daily Log Books.
 You can order yours or find out more by visiting our Construction and Maintenance Daily Log Book web page.